Polybutylene succinate (PBS)

 Thermal stability:

-PBS exhibits good thermal stability, with a melting point typically between 100 and 130 degrees Celsius, depending on molecular weight as well as other factors.
+PBS has good thermal stability, with a melting point typically between 100 and 130 degrees Celsius, depending on molecular weight and other factors.

 Mechanical properties:

-PBS has good mechanical properties such as tensile strength, elongation at breakingpoint and impact strength, making it suitable for a wide range of applications.
+PBS has good mechanical properties such as tensile strength, elongation at break and impact strength, making it suitable for a wide range of applications.

 Barrier properties:

-PBS has good barrier properties against gases, moisture and odors, making it suitable for packaging applications.
+PBS has good barrier properties against gases, moisture and odors and is therefore suitable for packaging applications.

 Processing:

-PBS can be processed using conventional plastic processing methods such as injection molding, extrusion, blow molding and thermoforming.
+PBS can be processed using conventional plastics processing methods such as injection molding, extrusion, blow molding and thermoforming.

 APPLICATIONS: